hecerinc/Notes-On/finanzas/chap9.md

 1. Expenses for medical care and rehabilitation
 2. Loss of income or household services caused by an inability to work.

-Long-term costs for medical care can range from $300,000 to $1 million.
+- Long-term costs for medical care can range from $300,000 to $1 million.
 This cost is difficult to estimate.

-Loss of income is easy to calculate: a % of your (or your spouse's) current monthly earnings.
-MOst experts believe that **60 to 75%** is sufficient.
+- Loss of income is easy to calculate: a % of your (or your spouse's) current monthly earnings.
+Most experts believe that **60 to 75%** is sufficient.

 Consider strategies in minimizing risk: